 This logo conveys the brand of the company it represents very well.
 The red and blue colors convey the things we talked about earlier, but they also clearly represent the veins and arteries in the human body, which are often displayed as blue and red in medical illustrations.

-The image at the center was inspired by Leonardo da Vinci’s Vitruvian Man.
-It includes a few stylized lines to represent the major blood vessels of the body.
+For example, the image at the center was inspired by Leonardo da Vinci’s Vitruvian Man.
+Including a few stylized lines to represent the major blood vessels of the body.

 This logo does a great deal to explain: